zalary/graylog-http-plugin/README.md

 Usage
 -----

-Once you have installed the plugin, you can configure an Output of type  com.plugin.HttpOutput, with this simple parameter:
+Once you have installed the plugin, you can configure an Output of type  com.plugin.HumioHttp, with this simple parameter:

 output_api: API where the stream message is forwarded to.